 As Christians, we have the privilege of applying our faith in the context of the challenging world we live in.
 But we often struggle with knowing how to do that.
-As Christians, we must be shaped by God’s Word as we seek to fulfill the Great Commission in the context of a lost world.
-We are excited to announce that over the next year, we will be offering four Faith & Culture events that will help equip you to be lights in an ever-confusing culture.
+Christians must be shaped by God’s Word as we seek to fulfill the Great Commission in the context of a lost world.

 Faith & Culture: Reflecting Christ in a Polarized Culture

 February 19 | 5:00 p.m. | Fellowship Hall

 How do we maintain unity in the church and reflect Christ to the world as political polarization continues to increase around us?
 In a world where people are full of contempt for those with whom they disagree, we will consider how we can live as disciples of Christ with wisdom, humility, and love.

 Please join us to hear from Ligon Duncan, Chancellor of Reformed Theological Seminary, on this important topic Sunday, February 19 at 5:00 p.m. in Fellowship Hall.

 Faith & Culture: Living Faithfully with Digital Technology

 In a culture increasingly influenced by digital technologies, we want to be wise in our use of these good tools and aware of their impact on our spiritual lives.
 Dr. Alan Noble will join us to discuss this important topic, as he focuses on the deeper longings beneath our use of digital technology and points to their fulfillment in our identity in Christ.